Leica SL3 Review

 In Action

-I am glad I had a couple of months with the SL2-S before going into this review, as it made navigating the camera and menus easier.
+I'm glad I had a couple of months with the SL2-S before writing this review, as it made navigating the camera and menus easier.
 Even though Leica has refreshed the menus and fonts, I felt at home relatively quickly and had the camera set up to my liking without any significant challenges.

-As you will see in this review, I have used several manual focus lenses from Voigtländer and Leica, and one of the improvements is the fact that when you have selected a lens from the M-lens menu, it stays in a favorites list, which saves time whenever you change lenses.
+As you will see in this review, I have used several manual focus lenses from Voigtländer and Leica.
+One improvement is that when you select a lens from the M-lens menu, it stays in a favorites list, which saves time whenever you change lenses.
 Nice touch.
 Leica M lenses are automatically detected if you use the Leica M to L adapter.

-I did not have enough time to investigate all settings, but the overhaul looks good, not that I find many flaws with the SL2-S. All cameras take some getting used to on this front.
+I didn't have enough time to investigate all the settings, but the overhaul looks good.
+As it is, I don’t find many flaws with the SL2-S. All cameras take some getting used to on this front.

-I tried the new phase-detect autofocus with a couple of Leica SL lenses and can confirm that it works very well and sticks like glue to your talent.
+I tried the new phase-detect autofocus with a couple of Leica SL lenses and can confirm that it works well, sticking like glue to your subject.

 As mentioned, I used the SL3 with manual focus lenses, and this is where my only gripe with the camera occurred.
-Compared to my SL2-S, the EVF did not render as sharp or clear.
+Compared to my SL2-S, the EVF did not render as sharply or clearly.
 It was okay, but there was a difference.
 Arguably, my eyesight has been better, but I had two other people look at this, and they confirmed the same.

-I also asked a third friend who was at the launch of the Leica SL3, and he found the EVF to be the same as his SL2-S, so I want to stress this could indeed be a one-off for this demo camera.
+I also asked a third friend who was at the launch of the Leica SL3, and he found the EVF to be the same as on his SL2-S. So, I want to stress that this could indeed be a one-off for this demo camera.

-My local Leica rep promised to get back to me regarding this and has offered that I could try the camera again.
+My local Leica rep promised to contact me regarding this and has offered to let me try the camera again.

 Update: May 22, 2024

-Via my local Leica rep, we may have the reason for my above-mentioned quibble.
+Through my local Leica representative, we may have found the reason for my above-mentioned quibble.
 I have received the following:

-The smaller size and weight are not astronomically different, but I was surprised you felt it when you carried and used the camera.
+The smaller size and weight are not significantly different, but I was positively surprised by the difference when carrying or using the camera.
 It is ever so slightly easier to handle, and as an all-day carry, the weight savings would be appreciated by most.

 Leica SL3 - Image Quality

-The 60-megapixel sensor in the SL3 makes the most significant difference from my SL2-S, and I came to appreciate this very quickly.
-I had a couple of landscape photography outings where I brought my SL2-S and the SL3.
+The SL3's 60-megapixel sensor is the most significant difference from my SL2-S, and I came to appreciate this very quickly.
+I went on a couple of landscape photography outings with both the SL2-S and the SL3.

 My SL2-S can capture 96 megapixels in multishot mode, and the results are impressive.
-However, you must use a tripod, and every capture takes 10-15 seconds.
-Also, you have to be careful with any moving subjects.
+However, you must use a tripod; every capture takes 10-15 seconds.
+Also, be careful with any moving subjects.

-With the SL3, you can snap away using the camera hand-held, knowing the IBIS will help stabilize the images, and the 60-megapixel camera is more than enough for me.
+With the SL3, you can snap away hand-held, knowing that the IBIS will help stabilize the images, and the 60-megapixel camera is more than enough for me.

-If 60 megapixels are too much for your workflow, you can shoot RAW at 36 and 18 megapixels too.
+If 60 megapixels is too much for your workflow, you can also shoot in RAW at 36 and 18 megapixels.
 I did not get a chance to try this.

-The sample images in this review can be viewed up to 2500 pixels wide, depending on your monitor size.
-Please click to view larger photos if you are viewing them on your PC or laptop or pinch-zoom if you are viewing them on your phone.
+The sample images in this review can be viewed up to 2500 pixels wide, depending on the size of your monitor.
+Please click to view larger photos if you’re viewing them on your PC or laptop, or pinch-zoom if you view them on your phone.

 Conclusion